USEPA/WNTR/documentation/controls.rst

 TimeControl objects define time-based controls.
 Time-based controls require a water network model object, a time to start the condition, a control action, and additional flags to specify the time reference point and recurrence.
 The time flag is either `SIM_TIME` or `SHIFTED_TIME`; these indicate simulation or clock time, respectively.
-The daily flag is eithTrue or False and indicates if the control should be repeated every 24 hours.
+The daily flag is either True or False and indicates if the control should be repeated every 24 hours.

 In the following example, a time-based control is defined that opens Pump 10 at hour 121.
 The time flag is set to `SIM_TIME` and the daily flag is set to False.